-The AFSA personal insolvency statistics for the March quarter 2017 in comparison to the December quarter 2016, showing increases in many of the capital cities and some regional states.
+The AFSA personal insolvency statistics for the March quarter of 2017 in comparison to the December quarter of 2016, show increases in many of the capital cities and some regional states.

 To ensure you do not become part of these statistics you need to ensure that you are on top of your cash flow and business planning.

-We see one of our key roles is to ensure that our clients are on top of these..
+Achieve Business Solutions are the accountants Frankston business owners trust.
+We see one of our key roles is to ensure that our clients are on top of these.

-It’s about understanding what the business does, what its key drivers are drivers and then putting in place KPI's along with a monitoring program to improve the business's performance.
+It’s about understanding what the business does, what its key drivers are, and then putting in place KPIs along with a monitoring program to improve the business's performance.

 Managing your cash flow properly and paying great attention to it is paramount because ultimately your test as to whether you're insolvent is - can you pay your debts as and when they fall due?”

 "Turnover is vanity, profit is sanity but cash is reality"